kullanici0606/plog/java/clq.md

 One day, you have been tasked to write a UDP server.

-Unlike TCP, which is a session oriented protocol where you can have one thread per connection, UDP cannot have a per connection threads.
+Unlike TCP, which is a session oriented protocol where you can have one thread per connection, UDP cannot have per connection thread architecture.
-However, you know the best practices to write a UDP server in Java which is to have a thread that reads packets from UDP socket and have other threads to process the packet.
+However, you know the best practices to write a UDP server in Java which is to have a thread that reads packets from UDP socket and have other threads to process them.

-If you try to both read from socket and process the UDP packet in the same thread, then packet drops may occur when the processing speed and packet arrival speed mismatch.
+If you try to both read from the socket and process the UDP packet in the same thread, then packet drops may occur when packet arrival speed exceeds the processing speed.

-So you have the textbook definition of producer consumer problem.
-Since your task requires you to write a high performance UDP server, you decided to use [ConcurrentLinkedQueue](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/ConcurrentLinkedQueue.html) because it is an efficient non-blocking collection.
+So you have the textbook definition of producer-consumer problem.
+Since your task requires you to write a high performance UDP server, you decided to use [ConcurrentLinkedQueue](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/ConcurrentLinkedQueue.html) because it is an efficient non-blocking collection:

 ```java